Flypast and promotion for UK fund-raising hero "Colonel" Tom as he turns 100

 By Michael Holden

-LONDON, April 30 (Reuters) - British World War Two veteran Captain Tom Moore, who has become a national hero after raising almost 30 million pounds for the health service, celebrates his 100th birthday on Thursday with an honorary promotion and two military flypasts.
+LONDON, April 30 (Reuters) - British World War Two veteran Captain Tom Moore, who has become a national hero after raising millions for the health service, celebrated his 100th birthday on Thursday with a promotion, military flypasts and a message from the prime minister.

 That figure means he now holds the Guinness World Record title for the most money raised by an individual through a walk, and he has also since also become the oldest person to notch up a number one single in Britain's main music chart, featuring on a cover version of "You'll Never Walk Alone".

-Foreign minister Dominic Raab, who stood in for Johnson in parliament on Wednesday after the prime minister's fiancee gave birth to their son, said all lawmakers would want to wish him a happy birthday.

-"His life of service for his country, his dedication to helping others is an inspiration to us all," Raab said.

-To celebrate his landmark, Moore has been appointed the first Honorary Colonel of the Army Foundation College, based near the town where he grew up, a position that came with the approval of Queen Elizabeth, the defence ministry said.
+To celebrate his birthday, Moore was appointed the first Honorary Colonel of the Army Foundation College, based near the town where he grew up, a position that came with the approval of Queen Elizabeth, the defence ministry said.

-There will also be two flypasts by Royal Air Force planes above "Colonel" Moore's home in Bedfordshire, central England - one featuring historic World War Two aircraft and a second by modern helicopters.

 He will also be re-presented with his World War Two Defence Medal which he had lost.

-"During these unprecedented times he has reminded us all hardship is easier endured when we place the needs of others above our own, and approach everything with a smile," said defence minister Ben Wallace.
+Moore, who said he was still "Captain Tom", said he was honoured by his promotion and all the kind messages he had received.

+"If people choose to call me colonel well thank you very much," he told BBC TV with a chuckle.
+The veteran, who served in southeast Asia during the war, waved at the World War Two fighter planes as they flew over his home.

-Tributes have been flooding in for Moore since he started his fundraising mission earlier this month.
-Since Monday, Britain's Royal Mail said all stamped post would feature a special postmark in his honour while more than 125,000 birthday cards have been sent to him by well-wishers.
+Since Monday, Britain's Royal Mail has added a special postmark to all stamped post with a congratulatory message to Moore while more than 125,000 birthday cards have been sent to him by well-wishers, so many a nearby school has had to open and display them.

-The royal family are among those who had have joined the chorus of praise for the veteran, who served in southeast Asia during the war.
+"I never, ever anticipated ever in my life anything like this, it really is amazing.
+I must say ... thank you very much to everyone, wherever you are," Moore said.

+His exploits earlier this month have been heralded by politicians and royalty alike.
+Prime Minister Boris Johnson, who returned to work on Monday after recovering from COVID-19 himself, recorded a special message for Moore.

-"It's incredible, it's amazing," said Prince William, the queen's grandson.
+"It's incredible, it's amazing," said Prince William, the queen's grandson of Moore's efforts.
 "It's wonderful that everyone is being inspired by his story, his determination ... he's a one man fund-raising machine."

 ((michael.holden@thomsonreuters.com; +44 207 542 3213; Reuters Messaging: michael.holden.thomsonreuters.com@reuters.net))